esc0rtd3w/firestick-loader-kodi-data/18/addons/script.favourites/README.txt

-INFO FOR SKINNERS - How to use this addon in your skin:
+How to use this addon in your skin:

 1) RunScript(script.favourites,property=CustomFavourite.1)